Meet Our Team

 OPERATIONS BOARD, SECRETARY, OPERATIONS MANAGER

-George C. Wright serves as a board member for the ATS management board.
+George C. Wright serves as a board member for the ATS operations board.
 He also serves as the ATS Vice President and Secretary.

 George Wright, was born in Alaska on March 30, 1956 as the son of Donald Wright and Carol (Adams) Wright.
 Donald Wright was in road construction and an instrumental player in the Alaskan Native Claims Settlement Act.